vernillen/DA-AJ2122/Scrapers (Docker)/README.md

 There seem to be some issues with running those scripts on a virtual machine, so it is advised to run them on your own laptop/PC
 They are proven to be working on Windows 10, 64-bit.

 Before executing the scripts, make sure that;
 - mongodb is up and running (net start mongodb | CMD) (To install mongodb for windows use: https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514)
 - As well as your redis-client (sudo service redis-server start | Ubuntu Terminal) (To download/consult docs Ubuntu terminal for windows use: https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)
 - Python packages redis and pymongo are installed
+=> WHEN WORKING IN PYTHON
 (! python -m pip install redis)
 (! python -m pip install pymongo)
+=> WHEN WORKING OUTSIDE PYTHON
+(Or run packages.sh to make sure every package is installed)

 Every other library is probably already installed on your machine.
 If not, use '! python -m pip install PACKAGENAME' to install it.